Sophie

 Sonnet 550

-When I first touched your hand I cannot tell
+When I first touched your hand I cannot tell,

 For in the mists it lingers with your smile

-To resonate much like a soft rung bell
+To resonate much like a soft-rung bell

-That gently fades into the distant while;
+That gently fades into the silent while;

 Of many since, it seems a drop of rain